JohnEstropia/CoreStore/README.md

 self.objectController = CoreStore.observeObject(person)
 self.objectController.addObserver(self)
 ```
 The controller will then notify our observer whenever the object's attributes change.
-You can add multiple `ManagedObjectObserver`'s to a single `ManagedObjectController` without any problem.
+You can add multiple `ManagedObjectObserver`s to a single `ManagedObjectController` without any problem.
 This means you can just share around the `ManagedObjectController` instance to different screens without problem.

 You can get `ManagedObjectController`'s object through its `object` property.
 If the object is deleted, the `object` property will become `nil` to prevent further access.